datajoint/element-calcium-imaging/README.md

 # DataJoint Element - Functional Calcium Imaging
-This repository features DataJoint pipeline design for functional Calcium imaging, with `ScanImage` acquisition system and `Suite2p` or `CaImAn` suites for analysis.
+This repository features DataJoint pipeline design for functional Calcium imaging, with `ScanImage` or `ScanBox` acquisition system and `Suite2p` or `CaImAn` suites for analysis.

 The element presented here is not a complete workflow by itself, but rather a modular design of tables and dependencies specific to the functional Calcium imaging workflow.

 This modular element can be flexibly attached downstream to any particular design of experiment session, thus assembling a fully functional calcium imaging workflow.

+For background and development progess, see [here](./Background.md).

 ## Element architecture